‘Drive as safe as the conditions allow’: EMS crews deal with challenges of winter weather

 WICHITA, Kan.
 (KSNW) – Dangerous road conditions affect everyone including emergency crews which may mean the response to your call could be slower.

-“You are going to drive as safe as the conditions allow,” said Tom Seyfert, Shift Manager with Sedgwick County EMS.
+“You are going to drive as safe as the conditions allow,” said Tom Seyfert, Sedgwick County EMS.
 “We can only go so fast.”

 Conditions like Sunday’s, Seyfert says fast isn’t always the safest.
 Anyone who has a rear-wheel-drive vehicle knows you are not getting anywhere fast during winter weather conditions.
 The ambulances that crews drive are rear-wheel drive.